 Drunk or not, your mother volunteered for the Red Cross, played canasta, and fell in love with a German fellow.
 Edith forbade her to marry him.

 In 1960, your father moved out to California.
 When you visited, he unveiled a portrait of his second wife, known as “Sunny.”
 You blurted out: “It doesn’t look like her.”

 “Go away till you have some brains,” your father replied.

 But he redeemed himself.
 He and Sunny loved objets, and they had good taste, too.
 They took you to Ojai to learn about pottery.
 Later, they came east and the three of you toured New Hampshire searching for antiques.

-Your father wrote poetry, too.
+Your father wrote poetry.
 He died of cirrhosis in 1970.

 Now it is decades later and you’re an expert in dressage.
 You and your second husband live happily on a farm in New England.
 You have legally changed your name several times.

-Very few people recall anything about your parents and grandparents although once upon a time their names were in all the papers.
+Very few people recall anything about your parents and grandparents although once upon a time they were in all the papers.